megumi-ovo/Ising-GPU/README.md

 # Ising-GPU
 In this project, we investigate the GPU accelerated Monte Carlo simulations of the 2D Ising model.
-Parallel single-site flips will be applied to a lattice of a large size up to 1024*1024.
+Parallel single-site flips will be applied to a lattice of a fairly large size up to 1024*1024.

 ## Two functions to test the Ising model
 Two functions, `show_lattice` and `test_temperature`, are designed to test the Ising model.